Volume 8

 Jan Twardoń

-Wrocław University of Environmental and Life Sciences, Poland
+Department of Reproduction and Clinic of Farm Animals, Faculty of Veterinary Medicine, Wrocław University of Environmental and Life Science, Poland

 email: jan.twardon@up.wroc.pl